ruthenium044/BasicShadersUnity/README.md

 :bear: Teddy shaders are Vertex and Fragment

-:rabbit: Bunny shaders are Surface Lit
+:rabbit: Bunny shaders are Geometry

 ### Algorithmic textures